Frank Foster (Coronation Street): Storylines

-Frank comes to Underworld to do a deal with Carla Connor and he takes an interest in her assistant, Michelle Connor (Kym Marsh).
+Frank comes to Underworld to do a deal with Carla Connor (Alison King) and he takes an interest in her assistant, Michelle Connor (Kym Marsh).
 Carla tells Michelle that they need to impress Frank, so she goes out for a meal with him to discuss business arrangements, much to the anger of her boyfriend, Ciaran McCarthy (Keith Duffy).
 Frank later returns to do a business deal with Carla and meets Maria Connor (Samia Smith), Michelle's replacement.
 Carla tells Maria to go to his house to finalise a business deal and Frank cooks dinner for them, and tells Maria that he is willing to seal the deal.
 Whilst they sit and have a drink on his sofa, Frank tells Maria that he is attracted to her and tries to force himself on her.
 A distraught Maria escapes and later tells Carla about Frank's attack.
 Tracy Barlow (Kate Ford) arranges a date with Frank but he stands her up when he has some business to deal with.
 Maria warns Tracy about Frank assaulting her but Tracy refuses to listen and tells Frank about Maria's accusation.
 Frank then cancels the deal with Underworld, much to Carla's anguish as the factory was relying on his business.
 However, a smitten Tracy continues dating him and Carla persuades him to do business, much to Maria's indignation.
 Tracy tires of Frank and deliberately keeps mentioning her ex-boyfriend Steve McDonald (Simon Gregson) whilst on a date.
 Frank is not impressed and ends their relationship.

 Frank later offers to buy a share in Underworld, which Carla happily accepts.
 Everyone at the factory celebrates the factory's new victory, but Maria quits her job, and tells her boyfriend Chris Gray (Will Thorp) about what happened with Frank; Chris threatens Frank.
 Maria reluctantly reports Frank to the police, after a heated encounter with Carla.
 The police arrest Frank, but he is soon released due to a lack of evidence.
 A few months later when Carla is informed of the death of her mother, Frank comforts her, and after she gets heavily drunk at the Bistro and later the Rover's Return, Frank is told by Peter Barlow (Chris Gascoyne) to look after her.
 He takes Carla home, and lets her sleep on the couch.
 When they arrive for work the next morning together, gossip begins to spread, and Maria becomes convinced they are a couple.
 Chris confronts Frank in the Rovers, leading to a pub brawl.
 Some time later, Carla goes to stay at Frank's and they kiss, thus beginning a relationship.